Jembe/jembe/docs/installation.rst

       is part of our web application.
    2. First parameter of page decorator is component name that is used to generate URL for that component and to uniquly idnetify this component inside Jembe application.
-   3. **display** method returns HTML that we want to display in user's browser.
+   3. **display** method returns HTML that we want to display in the browser.

       To create HTML we used inline rendering of Jinja2 template.
 We could also use regular string if we wanted to or load Jinja2 template.